Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Methodology

 where $p^s_{(i,j,k)}$ is the probability of the source pixel $x^s_{(i,j)}$ predicted as the $k$-th class.
 To transfer models to the target data, the target pseudo label $\hat{y}^t_{(i,j,k)}$ of pixels $x^t_{(i,j)}$ in Eq.~\eqref{eq:pseudo} is calculated based on the most probable class given by the source pre-trained model.

 The Self-Supervised Learning (SSL) in Eq.~\eqref{eq:ssl} is used to optimize the model based on the target pseudo labels $\hat{y}^t_{(i,j,k)}$.

-\textbf{Proposed Mutual Prototypical Adaptation.} As shown in Fig.~\ref{fig:mpa}, a novel \emph{Mutual Prototypical Adaptation (MPA)} method is proposed and applied to distill mutual knowledge via the dual-domain prototypes.
-Using hard pseudo-labels in the output space results in a limited adaptation of SSL methods.
-To address this, our prototype-based method has two characteristics: (1) it \emph{softens} the hard pseudo-labels by using them in feature space instead of as direct targets; (2) it performs \emph{complementary} alignment of semantic similarities in feature space.
-Thus, it makes the self-supervised learning effect by using prototypes more robust.
-Further, the non-trivial design of prototype construction includes: (1) Prototypes are generated by using the source ground truth labels and the target pseudo labels, making full usage of labeled data and maintaining the similar properties between domains, such as appearance cues of \textsc{Pin2Pan} and shape priors of \textsc{Syn2Real}; (2) Prototypes are constructed by using multi-scale feature embeddings, becoming more robust and more expressive; (3) Prototypes are stored in memory and updated along with the model optimization process, keeping the mechanism adaptable between iterations.
+\textbf{Proposed Mutual Prototypical Adaptation.} {As shown in Fig.~\ref{fig:mpa}, a novel \emph{Mutual Prototypical Adaptation (MPA)} method is proposed and applied to distill mutual knowledge via the dual-domain prototypes, \ie, source and target domain prototypes.} Using hard pseudo-labels in the output space results in a limited adaptation of SSL methods. {To reduce the negative effect of hard pseudo-labels, our prototype-based method has two benefits: (1) it \emph{softens} the hard pseudo-labels by using them in feature space instead of as targets; (2) it performs \emph{complementary} alignment of semantic similarities in feature space.
+Thus, it makes the SSL more robust by using prototypes.} Further, the non-trivial design of prototype construction includes: (1) Prototypes are generated by using the source ground truth labels and the target pseudo labels, making full usage of labeled and unlabeled data and maintaining similar properties between domains, such as appearance cues of \textsc{Pin2Pan} and shape priors of \textsc{Syn2Real}; (2) Prototypes are constructed by using multi-scale feature embeddings, becoming more robust and more expressive; (3) Prototypes are stored in memory and updated along with the model optimization process, keeping the mechanism adaptable between iterations. {Furthermore, to eliminate the effect of noisy and incomplete pseudo labels, we boost MPA by using the Segment Anything Model~\cite{kirillov2023SAM}.
+Specifically, as shown in Fig.~\ref{fig:mpa}, the pseudo labels generated by source-only models are incomplete and affect the domain adaptation.} SAM trained with SA-1B dataset~\cite{kirillov2023SAM} is adopted as a readily available mask generator, which can effectively reconstruct the missing parts of the pseudo-label, such as \emph{roads} in Fig.~\ref{fig:mpa}.
+Compared to using standalone SAM or combined with SSL-based methods, our MPA strategy with SAM can achieve better results on UDA due to the robust mutual prototypical design.